Despite your best efforts, do your garden plants keep dying?

 But, that doesn’t mean your house mains are doing your plants any good.
 If your supply is contaminated with anything from sewage to excess chlorine, it could kill your garden fast.

-If you’re worried this is the problem, don’t hesitate to contact experts like those found at Edwards Plumbing, LLC for diagnosis and repair.
+If you’re worried this is the problem, don’t hesitate to contact an expert plumbing or water quality service for diagnosis and repair.
 Your plants may start thriving the moment their water comes from a better place.

 Sometimes, something as simple as positioning is to blame for issues like these.
 As a gardener, you already know that plants need sunlight.
 What you might not realize is that they aren’t getting enough of the stuff where they are.
 If your plants are blocked by fencing, or only get a small amount of sun each day, their demise is inevitable.
-Instead, make an effort to plant in a place where your garden is sure to get the most of the sun.
+Instead, make an effort to plant in a place where your garden is sure to get the appropriate amount of daily sunshine each day.

-Try these 3 easy tips when you plant your garden this spring.
+Keep these easy tips in mind if you find yourself struggling to make your garden thrive.
+It happens to the best of us, and we all grow from our mistakes.
 We’d love to hear if these hints keep your plants from dying.